tthorntone/AdNauseam-Wiki/Firefox-version:-benchmarking-memory-footprint-of-the-early-preview.md

 #### Setup

 1. Ensure click-to-play (or whatever equivalent) is enabled before launching the benchmark
-1. Select the following filter lists in the benchmarked blocker:
+1. Select the following filter lists in the benchmarked blockers:
     - EasyList
     - Peter Lowe's Ad server list
     - EasyPrivacy